GeoMOER/moer-bsc-project-seminar-SDM/docs/units/_unit00/unit00-02_deliverables.md

 ### Data

 Some useful data can be found on our [course server](http://85.214.102.111/data) in the folder "geodata".
+The credentials are provided in Ilias.

 ### Grid